YonatanBiton/My-Assistant/README.md

    - Web Browsing: "Open [website name]."

 3. **Exit the Assistant**:
-   Say "exit" or "bye" to close the assistant.
+   Say "exit" or "goodbye" to close the assistant.

 ## How It Works